xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

   * Anonymous volting is possible only when the question allows it
 * The poll supports user reconnection for both the speaker and the audience
 * Verification by the server that the same user is not already connected to the same poll.
 If it is, then the first session is terminated.
+* Bugs corrected on 2012-12-04:

+    - When a speaker opens another poll in the same session, previously connected users were displayed.
+	- A user could cast more votes than they were allowed.
+The server was not checking the correct variable (currentQuestion.maxVote)

 Still to be done/improved:
 * Create a formal test script that will emulate users in the poll